 Jobs for Felons Near Me.
-If you have a criminal record, it may be difficult, but you can still find work if you are determined and creative!
-Recidivism happens when men and women get out of prison and can not find support such as housing or jobs.
-It is true that employers may be less likely to hire you when you have a criminal record.
+Having a criminal record may be difficult, but you can still find work if you are determined and creative!
+Recidivism happens when men and women escape prison and can not find support such as housing or jobs.
+Employers may be less likely to hire you when you have a criminal record.

-However, there are others willing to take a chance on you!
-Did you know there are politicians who are felonies and go right back into politics when they get out of prison?
-There was a United States, D.C.
-Mayor, who had a felony record and drug conviction.
+However, others are willing to take a chance on you!
+Did you know some politicians are felonies and go back into politics when they get out of prison?
+There was a United States, D.C. mayor with a felony record and drug conviction.

-After his release, he was elected as a DC council member, and later became Mayor again!
-So don’t give up, there is a good job or position out there with your name on it.
-There are programs that can help you go back to school.
+After his release, he was elected as a DC council member and later became Mayor again!
+So please don’t give up.
+There is a good job or position out there with your name on it.
+Some programs can help you go back to school.
 Don’t let your past determine your future, and don’t take no for an answer!